rob-murray/jekyll-twitter-plugin/README.md

 #### Custom variables

 In addition to passing the Twitter URL directly to the plugin, you can also use [Front Matter](https://jekyllrb.com/docs/front-matter/) to store URLs as page variables.
-This allows you to re-use view configuration or partials and configure a Twitter URL separately to page content.
+This allows you to re-use view configuration or partials by keeping the Twitter URL(s) separate to page content.

 ```liquid
 ---